Scaling and Population Loss in Mexican Urban Centres

+These processes are fuelled by the need for more space for urban development, the emergence of new urban centres in peripheral locations, real estate market speculation, the financialisation of housing, changes in housing regulations \cite{di2021urban}, and shifts in consumer preferences.
+The effects of these urban processes can be addressed through thoughtful urban planning that seeks to contain growth-related scaling by implementing comprehensive housing, transportation, and economic policy strategies to maintain existing population densities. }

-{ Our study illustrates that population redistribution in Mexican metropolitan areas follows a systematic diffusion pattern influenced by both extensive and intensive dynamics.
-By using a radial probability density function and the urban expansion factor, we provide a framework for understanding and comparing urban expansion across space and time in growing metropolitan areas, as well as for exploring urban form in cities that are experiencing population loss and shrinkage.
-Future research can expand on this framework to examine the causes and impacts of urban scaling on accessibility, sustainability, and population health.
-The use of the provided framework in urban and transport modelling, planning practices, and policies can help researchers and policymakers anticipate the spatial consequences of population growth and urban sprawl and design evidence-based strategies and interventions that promote more equitable and sustainable urban development. }
+{ By using a radial probability density function and the urban expansion factor, we provide a framework for understanding and comparing urban expansion across space and time in growing metropolitan areas.
+This approach allows the exploration of urban forms experiencing population loss and shrinkage.
+This framework, applied in urban and transport modelling and planning, helps anticipate the spatial consequences of population shifts and urban sprawl and design evidence-based strategies and interventions that promote more equitable and sustainable urban development. }